operasoftware/operaprestodriver/README.md

-OperaDriver is usable out of the box from the [official Selenium packages](https://code.google.com/p/selenium/downloads/list), and can be used no extra setup on any modern version of Opera.
+OperaDriver is usable out of the box from the [official Selenium packages](https://code.google.com/p/selenium/downloads/list), and can be used no extra setup on any Presto-based version of Opera.

 Documentation